Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Give it to me.- Give me that.

-I don't know what to give her for her birthday.
-I don't know what to get her for her birthday.
+I don’t know what to give her for her birthday.– I don’t know what to give her on her birthday.

 day- day